Trump, at Pennsylvania rally, says 'stupid' impeachment indirectly led to USMCA deal

 President Trump was headlining a rally in the key swing state of Pennsylvania on a momentous day in his presidency after House Democrats unveiled two articles of impeachment against him, even as they also handed him a breakthrough political victory by finally approving his new trade deal to replace the North American Free Trade Agreement (NAFTA).

-"Congress will soon vote on my new trade deal," Trump announced at the rally.
-"She did it on the same day they announced they are going to impeach the 45th president of the United States and your favorite president.
+"Congress will soon vote on my new trade deal," Trump announced at the rally, noting that House Speaker Nancy Pelosi "did it on the same day they announced they are going to impeach the 45th president of the United States, and your favorite president.
 And the reason they announced it on the same day, one hour later, they announced impeachment ... you know why?
 It plays down the impeachment, because they're embarrassed by impeachment, and our poll numbers have gone through the roof because of her stupid impeachment."

 Trump added: "The silver lining of impeachment and this witch hunt, that's the reason they approved USMCA," a reference to the U.S.-Mexico-Canada Agreement.